Oktest - a new style testing library -

 todo()

 Represents that the test will be failed expectedly.
 Equivarent to unittest.expectedFailure().
-See @todo decorator section.
+See @todo Decorator section.

 oktest.util module